-Java developers on Microsoft Azure and Azure Stack can build and run production Java applications using Azul Systems Zulu Enterprise builds of OpenJDK without incurring additional support costs
+Java developers on Microsoft Azure and Azure Stack can build and run production Java applications using Azul Systems Zulu builds of OpenJDK without incurring additional support costs

 September 25, 2018